SavidyaGBandara/number-base-converter/README.md

 ### Example

-Enter the number to convert: 1010
+- Enter the number to convert: 1010
-Enter the base of the given number (e.g., 2, 8, 10): 2
+- Enter the base of the given number (e.g., 2, 8, 10): 2
-Enter the base you want to convert to: 10
+- Enter the base you want to convert to: 10
-10
+- (output) 10

 ## Features